-- Combine several different dance sequences to show different scenes in a story. - Place them in an order which helps the audience to understand the series of events.
+- Combine several different dance sequences to show different ideas or emotions. - Place them in an order which helps the audience understand the narrative or as a contrast experiment with using unrelated or non literal movement ideas.

 Reflect on, explain and check the processes used to come to conclusions, explaining ways students can check their thinking and deal with setbacks.